drud/ddev-images/README.md

+# ARCHIVED AND OBSOLETE

+The important code has been moved to https://github.com/drud/ddev

 # ddev-images

 This repository provides the build techniques for the webserving/php DDEV-Live Docker images and provides the base for DDEV-Local to build ddev-webserver images: